YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCRCALLNAME, Routine name expected but not found

-Run Time Error: This indicates that the compiler encountered an open parenthesis ( indicating that parameters are listed, but found no function, which the parameters could modify.
+Run Time Error: This indicates that the compiler encountered an open parenthesis (indicating that parameters are listed, but found no function, which the parameters could modify).

 Action: Check that the function name has been specified correctly.
 The function may not have been created, or the program uses an incorrect function name, or the function name may be missing.